HarshNarwariya/JWTAuth-Django-API/README.md

 ### Login

-To register user go to register endpoint and pass following params:
+To login user go to login endpoint and pass following params:
 + email
 + password